sajjadalijokhio/OTPVerificationPython/README.md

 2. The script will generate a 6-digit OTP and send it to the specified email address.
 3. Check the receiver's email for the OTP and enter it when prompted.
 4. The script will verify the OTP.
 If it's correct, it will print "OTP Verified!"; otherwise, it will display "Sorry!
 Please Enter a Valid OTP."

-## Acknowledgments
-This project was created as an educational example to build a simple Email OTP Verification application.
-Enjoy using the Email OTP Verification System!